25 Best Places to Spot Fall Foliage in America

 Cherokee, North Carolina

-The promise of lush landscapes, outdoorsy fun, and Native American culture lure travelers to Cherokee.
+The promise of lush landscapes, outdoorsy action and Native American culture lures travelers to Cherokee.
 On the itinerary?
-Take your pick of fly fishing, tubing, bird watching, or kayaking.
-For optimal vegetation viewing, visit the Great Smoky Mountains National Park.
-Learn about the deep roots of the Cherokee people at Oconaluftee Indian Village.
-Don’t miss these national parks that look even more stunning in the fall.
+Take your pick of fly fishing, tubing, bird watching or kayaking.
+Learn about the deep roots of the Cherokee people at Oconaluftee Indian Village, and for optimal vegetation viewing, visit Great Smoky Mountains National Park.
+Don’t miss more spectacular national parks photos that will leave you awestruck.